 Stowe House Tour: Discover the fascinating life and inspiring work of the most famous woman of the 19th-century in a guided tour of her charming home.
 Tours step off every half hour.
 Ask about a discounted tour of the neighboring Mark Twain House & Museum.

 Group Tours: available by advance reservation for groups of 10 or more.
 To schedule contact: email@example.com 860-522-9258, ext.
 317.

 School Tours: Guided tours by museum educators of Stowe’s House and Victorian gardens available for grades K-12.
 Students learn about Harriet Beecher Stowe, life in Victorian Hartford, abolition, and how everyone can make a difference in their community.
 Call for reservations, (860) 522-9258 ext.
 308 or email SchoolPrograms@StoweCenter.org.

-Specialty Tours: Child’s Tour: Children have the opportunity to see Stowe’s House from a kid’s eye view on this special tour with props, activities and storytelling; every Sat. and Sun. at 1:30 p.m., Tue. and Thu. in the summer at 1:30 p.m. or anytime by advance registration.
+Specialty Tours: The Family Tour: Children have the opportunity to see Stowe’s House from a kid’s eye view on this special tour with props, activities and storytelling; every Sat. and Sun. at 1:30 p.m., Tue. and Thu. in the summer at 1:30 p.m. or anytime by advance registration.
 Reservations requested.
 Spirits at Stowe Tour: Experience Stowe's home in the dark.
 Learn about Stowe's interest in Spiritualism and the paranormal, and do some ghost hunting of your own with our K2 meter and Digital Voice Recorder.
 Offered by reservation at 7:30 p.m.
-Fridays and Saturdays in October and October 31.
+Fridays and Saturdays in October.